Jordann04/Jordann04/README.md

 A smart tool designed to:

-- Automatically detect and analyze new CVEs Dynamically
+- Dynamically detects and analyzes new CVEs
 - Generate Snort IDS/IPS rules from Vulners CVE data
 - Integrate with Discord for quick access
 - Support future CLI and Sigma/Suricata rule formats